CursedBoat/CursedBot/README.md

 - Fast & stable
 - Examples for lots of Serenity & Poise features
 - Commented code for ease of development
+- KeepAlive Axum server if you want to run the bot on a free server host like Render

 This bot was originally meant for a private server, so some of the commands (XOTD & Roles) might not make too much sense to use in your own server.